Cheriton - Bursting with History

 University an Honorary Doctor of Science, 1954.

-later, 1958, Ernest died and was cremated at Golders Green Crematorium.
+Four years later, in 1958, Ernest died and was cremated at Golders Green Crematorium.
 His ashes were later laid with his eldest

 Cheriton is

 also the birthplace of the author and first-class cricketer, William Collins.
-William was born 1848.
-Educated at Radley College, and then at Jesus
+William was born in 1848.
+Educated at Radley College and then at Jesus

 College, Oxford.